anjunozomi/codepath-prework/README.md

 ## Notes

-This was my first time building an app through swift so it was a bit challenging to find the correct menus and buttons needed to complete each task.
+This was my first time building an app through XCode so it was a bit challenging to find the correct buttons needed to complete each task.

 ## License